 How do I enrol at the kinder?

 Canterbury and District Pre-school’s enrolments are managed through the Boroondara Kindergarten Central Enrolments Scheme (BKCES).
-Full details of the enrolment process including timelines and the application form can be found on the City of Boroondara website, or click the link below which takes you to page to download the Information kit and application form.
+Full details of the enrolment process including timelines and the application form can be found on the City of Boroondara website.

 Are there additional costs I should be aware of?